 2018 Second Team All-ACC

 Tee Higgins is a two-year starter for University of Clemson, highlighted by a breakout year in 2018.
 Five-Star recruit per 247Sports and Rivals.com.
 Higgins primarily plays the outside receiver position, but sees some time in the slot as well.
-In this article, we’ll breakdown Higgins’ mechanics and evaluate his future as an NFL wide receiver.
+In this scouting report, we’ll breakdown Tee Higgins’ mechanics and evaluate his future as an NFL wide receiver.

 What I Like:

 This play from Tee Higgins is a prime example of just how productive he can be at the next level.
 Higgins displays his solid footwork at the Line of Scrimmage to create space as he bounces outside.
 The ball is perfectly placed by the quarterback as Tee Higgins uses his 6’4 frame to get vertical and highpoint this ball in traffic.
 Higgins doesn’t possess a second gear burst, but he is able to stay away from the defender as he gets into the endzone and scores.